What is Condition Monitoring?

-Manual interventions required for condition monitoring restricted its frequency and application in the past and often restricted to tracking very few critical parameters.
-The proliferation of built-in processors and control systems in modern equipment make available enormous data today.
-Data explosion has resulted in a paradigm shift in the usage of data, from complete consumption to exception handling.
+Manual interventions required for condition monitoring restricted its frequency and application in the past and were often restricted to tracking very few critical parameters.
+The proliferation of built-in processors and control systems in modern equipment makes available enormous data today.
+The data explosion has resulted in a paradigm shift in the usage of data, from complete consumption to exception handling.
 Volume, variety, and velocity of data has made manual analysis inadequate and enforced automated processing.

-Computerized Maintenance Management Systems (CMMS) act as the platform to host all the condition monitoring information that gets captured by different independent systems.
+Computerized Maintenance Management Systems (CMMS) hosts all the condition monitoring information that gets captured by different independent systems.
 Modern CMMS comes with a powerful rules engine that can validate these parameters against set rules.
-Advanced analytical tools can provide statistical data analysis, what if scenarios, and visual representations.
+Advanced analytical tools can provide statistical data analysis, what-if scenarios, and visual representations.
 System modeling of the underlying equipment, multi-factor analysis and simulation can portray equipment behavior under adverse operating conditions to improve equipment reliability and execute predictive maintenance.

 Why is MaintWiz the best solution for you?

-MaintWiz is a new age platform that helps you to capture all the information from devices, sensors, SCADA, Internet of Things and other automated sources on to a common platform and enables triggers based on business rules.
-It’s full-service platform enabling the recording, hosting, analyzing, modeling of data and predicting the equipment behavior.
+MaintWiz is a new age industry 4.0 CMMS platform that helps you to capture all the information from devices, sensors, SCADA, Internet of Things and other automated sources onto a common platform and enables triggers based on business rules.
+It’s a full-service platform enabling the recording, hosting, analyzing, modeling of data and predicting the equipment behavior.

 MaintWiz is offered as a Software-as-a-Service (SaaS) solution, with mobile enablement to facilitate data capture at the point of work by the operational staff.
 MaintWiz is a Simple, Easy-to-use, Integrated, Cost-effective and Scalable solution.
 Primary benefits of the solution include:

 1.Capture diverse information from automated sources through web services.